liemle3893/vertx-zookeeper/README.md

 = Starter

-A simple, thin wrapper on Vertx to help
+A thin, synchronous wrapper on vertx' Zookeeper Backend service discovery.
+Can be plug into any JVM based project.